Lay3rLabs/wavs-hats/README.md

 Solidity Contracts in `src`:

-1. **HatsEligibilityServiceHandler**: Implements `IHatsEligibility` to check if an address is eligible to wear a hat using WAVS.
+1. **HatsAvsEligibilityModule**: Implements `IHatsEligibility` to check if an address is eligible to wear a hat using WAVS.
-2. **HatsToggleServiceHandler**: Implements `IHatsToggle` to determine if a hat should be active or inactive using WAVS.
+2. **HatsAvsToggleModule**: Implements `IHatsToggle` to determine if a hat should be active or inactive using WAVS.
-3. **HatsAVSHatter**: Creates new hats based on off-chain verification using WAVS.
+3. **HatsAvsHatter**: Creates new hats based on off-chain verification using WAVS.
-4. **HatsAVSMinter**: Mints new hats to users based on off-chain verification using WAVS.
+4. **HatsAvsMinter**: Mints new hats to users based on off-chain verification using WAVS.

 WASI components in `components`: